-These impressive figures are testament to the fact that SAS has been the undisputed market leader in the commercial analytics space.
+These impressive figures are a testament to the fact that SAS has been the undisputed market leader in the commercial analytics space.

 The platform offers a huge array of statistical functions and is the most commonly used tool in the analytics industry.
 Easy-to-learn, SAS skills open up a multitude of career paths for aspiring Big Data professionals.
 As global business takes a giant leap forward, SAS-based analytics is driving the engine of growth.